-Hiking Safety Tips:
+Hiking Safety Tips

-Be prepared is the best advice we can give.
-This means that you should always wear sunscreen and take plenty of water.
-It is also a good idea to bring a partner and leave information about where you will be hiking at your hotel.
+This means that you should always wear sunscreen and bring plenty of water.
+It is also a good idea to bring a partner and to leave information about where you will be hiking at your hotel.
 If possible, carry a cell phone in case of an emergency.
 Furthermore give a thought to the following points before leaving for a hike:

 - Most trails are not clearly marked.
 Never go hiking alone, take a detailed map of the area you visit and carry a cell phone for emergencies.